szpaku80/reverse-engineering-contour-next-link-24/README.md

 I hope that this documentation will be used further to develop a replacement device connecting the pump with the phone.
 This creates a wireless pump status data connector that can send information to Nightscout without a CNL connection via the USB port.

+The repository was established on the basis of previous publications Bal00 https://github.com/Bal00/reversing-contour-next-link-24 ,  https://github.com/pazaan/decoding-contour-next-link
+#wearenotwaiting